Eshlyn greets you

 I crossed my arms.
 “So they wait until we’ve done everything, fixed the problem, proved Dent’s fine, nearly forgotten the whole mess, and now they what?
 Want to talk?”

 “Without even a thanks, fuck you or nothing?”
-Val stood up, jaw tight.
+Val quipped lightly.

 Eshlyn folded the letter neatly and set it down.
 “Seems so, but the timing is deliberate.
 That much is obvious.”